Best Leaky Gut Supplements

 • Contains maltodextrin

-Gundry MD is not just a brand name, but it’s also the name and title of the founding physician who developed every medication formula he sells.
-Dr. Gundry uses his medical degree to help others access healthy alternatives, such as his gut health formula Bio Complete 3.
-This supplement is designed to address leaky gut by improving your gut microbiome using a probiotic with two additional supporting ingredients.
+Gundry MD is both the brand name and the name and title of the founding physician who develops the formulas sold under its banner, including Bio Complete 3.
+This supplement is designed to address leaky gut by improving your gut microbiome by way of a probiotic with two additional supporting ingredients.

-This 30% tributyrin formula is a postbiotic, which cleans up waste left behind by both pre- and probiotics.
-Tributyrin is a triglyceride alternative to butyrate that is easier to absorb and releases more slowly throughout your GI tract.
+This 30% tributyrin formula is a postbiotic, which cleans up waste left behind by the pre- and probiotics.
+Tributyrin is a triglyceride alternative to butyrate that is easier to absorb and releases more slowly throughout the GI tract.

 Pricing